 Now for the polemic.

-In the field of education, where I’m trained and most familiar, nothing about A.I. is nearly so clear.
+In the year 2018, in the field of education, in which I’m trained and most familiar, nothing about A.I. is nearly so clear.
 Typically, I’ve found classroom A.I. described cursorily, by function or task:

 On it goes… A.I., the panacea.
 Okay, then, so in a classroom, how should we picture what is meant by “A.I.”?